dragontas/BNo055/README.md

 -4 AZDelivery 3 x 0,96 Zoll OLED Display, 10€ @amazon

+-5 Development environment: I prefer to use ubuntu, ssh+sshfs, cross-compile, but feel free.
+I sugest we setup some oneBox solution soon.

 # Howto

 make sure to activate i2c a priori in the Rpi config